A Month of Facebook Post Ideas for a Kick Ass Page

 A happy customer comes home to a newly installed air conditioner, a beautifully landscaped garden, a freshly tiled kitchen, but what about the magic (aka the hard work and elbow grease) that went into the final product?

-A few ideas to get you thinking:
+Here are a few ‘behind the scenes’ Facebook post ideas to get you thinking:

 - Take photos of towers of tiles and explain that today you assembled a puzzle with 2356 pieces in someone’s kitchen.